-INNOVATIONS IN MEDICAL GENOMICS: WHAT ARE THE PRIVACY AND SECURITY RISKS?
+INNOVATIONS IN MEDICAL GENOMICS: HOW TO ENABLE ADVANCES WHILE MANAGING PRIVACY AND SECURITY RISKS?

-Forrest Briscoe (fbriscoe@psu.edu) and Barbara Gray (b9g@psu.edu) with assistance from Celeste Diaz Ferraro Penn State University
+Forrest Briscoe (fbriscoe@psu.edu) and Barbara Gray (b9g@psu.edu)

+with assistance from Celeste Diaz Ferraro

+Penn State University

-MARCH 2017
+SEPTEMBER 2017

-"How do we support the very noble cancer moonshot and a healthier society and environment, without eroding what are truly our fundamental values of individualism and privacy and unreasonable search and seizure?"
+"How do we support the very noble cancer moonshot and a healthier society and environment, without eroding what are truly our fundamental values of individualism and privacy?"
 (Genomics company CEO)